cellphone4ET/family-mash/README.md

 #### Motivation

-This app was inspired by the younger-generation's mass-exodus from Facebook and all the birthdays that have since gone by without well-wishes being received due to former Facebook users no longer being notified of their friend's and family's upcoming birthdays.
+This app was inspired by the younger-generation's mass-exodus from Facebook and all the unacknowledged birthdays that go by due to former Facebook users no longer being notified of their friend's and family's upcoming birthdays.

 But wait- there's more!
 As an added bonus, anniversary reminders have also been added for those user's family members who are either married or in a long term-relationship that merits a celebratory phone call once a year.

+#### Live Demo

+##### [Click here](https://boiling-fjord-22651.herokuapp.com/) to view Family.mash in action.

+Please use account demo@demo.com and password demodemodemo to access the demo content.

+** in order to demo the email notifications feature of Family.mash, a unique account must be created with a user who has a birthday of the current date.

 ## Screen Views